bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-2.md

 Analyze the following queries executed on the `Product` table:

 - k) query records where the primary key is between two values (use the `BETWEEN` operator)
-- k) query records where the primary key is between two values (use the `BETWEEN` operator), **or** it is equal to a value that falls outside of this range
+- l) query records where the primary key is between two values (use the `BETWEEN` operator), **or** it is equal to a value that falls outside of this range

 Document the SQL commands you used and explain the actual query execution plan!